ethmimo/Whitepaper/README.md

 ## Limitations

-ERC-ME could potentially be very expensive since you would need to pay gas every time you want to make any state changes to your profile on the blockchain.
+D-OZ could potentially be very expensive since you would need to pay gas every time you want to make any state changes to your profile on the blockchain.
 However, this problem could be mitigated by something I call deferred updating where updating the `Profile` struct is deferred until a larger update can be made in one shot.
 For example, instead of updating your following count every time you follow someone and paying a gas fee for that, you could decide that every 10 new followings your following count should be updated. that way you only pay 1 gas fee but you can add 10 more profiles to your following count.

 Another minor limitation is something inherent to Solidity.
 Because Solidity does not yet support regexes(regular expressions) we cannot limit what characters can be used for names and handles.
 That means someone could theoretically have a name like *"#Gt~@?
 FwI9$^"* and a handle like *"H@<>t&2"*.
 While no user would be incentivized to create a name and handle like since it would be hard to find and hard for others to remember not to mention terrible branding as well, however depending on a lack of incentive is not enough.
 If not for the odd names, the lack of regex support also means the *real* Vitalik Buterin could have a name like *"Vitalik Buterin"* and someone else could create a similar name like *"VITALIK BUTERIN"* and it would be allowed which is a worst-case but more likely scenario.
 One solution that can mitigate this would be to only allow the creation of new profiles through our own Dapp and use regexes via JavaScript on the frontend, however that doesn't prevent savvy users from calling the contracts function directly.
 Solutions against this are still being looked into.